EagleoutIce/fancyqr/Readme.md

 \fancyqrset{image padding=0,gradient=true,gradient angle=135,r color=teal,l color=purple}
 ```

-[^1]: The package will automatically calculate the required `\FancyQrDoNotPrintSquare` (you have to make sure the, the qr code still has enough information to readable).
+[^1]: The package will automatically calculate the required `\FancyQrDoNotPrintSquare` (you have to make sure the, the qr code still has enough information to be readable).
 Therefore, the image will not scale with the qr code.